Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Door Unlock with Face Recognition.rst

 CUSTOMIZED_MOBILEFACENET

 Choose the customized option (e.g., CUSTOMIZED_YOLOV4TINY/ CUSTOMIZED_SCRFD/ CUSTOMIZED_MOBILEFACENET) if you would like to use your own NN model.
-To learn about the process of converting an AI model, refer to https://www.amebaiot.com/en/amebapro2-ai-convert-model/ .
-Additionally, refer to https://www.amebaiot.com/en/amebapro2-apply-ai-model-docs/ to understand how to install and use the converted model.
+To learn about the process of converting an AI model, refer to https://www.amebaiot.com/en/amebapro2-ai-convert-model/ Additionally, refer to https://www.amebaiot.com/en/amebapro2-apply-ai-model-docs/ to understand how to install and use the converted model.

 |image05|

 Compile the code and upload it to Ameba.
 After pressing the Reset button, wait for the Ameba Pro 2 board to connect to the WiFi network.
-The board’s IP address and network port number for RTSP will be shown in the Serial Monitor.
+The board's IP address and network port number for RTSP will be shown in the Serial Monitor.

 The result can be validated using VLC.
-You may download VLC media player from the link `here <https://www.videolan.org/vlc/>`__.
+You may download VLC media player from the link `here <https://www.videolan.org/vlc/>`__

-Upon the completion of the software installation, open VLC media player, and go to "Media" -> "Open Network Stream".
+Upon the completion of the software installation, open VLC media player, and go to :guilabel:`Media -> Open Network Stream`

 |image06|

 Make sure your PC is connected to the same network as the Ameba Pro2 board for streaming.
-Since RTSP is used as the streaming protocol, key in `"rtsp://{IPaddress}:{port}"` as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor `(e.g., "rtsp://192.168.1.154:554")`.
-The default RTSP port number is 554.
+Since RTSP is used as the streaming protocol, key in ``rtsp://{IPaddress}:{port}`` as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor ``e.g., rtsp://192.168.1.154:554`` The default RTSP port number is 554.

 Next, click "Play" to start RTSP streaming to see the result.
 The video stream from the camera will be shown in VLC media player.